ApeWorX/ape/docs/quickstart.rst

-Once your python version is later than 3.7.X and you have created a virtual enviroment.
+Now that your Python version is later than 3.7.X and you have created a virtual environment.
 Let's install Ape!
 There are 3 ways to install ape pip, git clone setup.py, or Docker.

 via ``pip``